The Human Security Law Center was added in 2005 to William & Mary's array of well-respected programs for specialized study.

 For students who want to gain experience through international public interest internships, William & Mary School of Law offers summer fellowships to provide funding.

 These multi-faceted aspects of the program combine to generate an academic structure for a sophisticated and practical understanding of national security law and human rights issues that face both the United States and the international community as a whole.

-The director of the Human Security Law Center is Nancy Combs, Vice Dean and Professor of Law.
+The director of the Human Security Law Center is Professor Nancy Combs.
 Prior to joining the faculty, Professor Combs served as legal advisor at the Iran-United States Claims Tribunal in The Hague, The Netherlands.
 Since joining the faculty, she has written extensively on topics in international law and international criminal justice, publishing two books and numerous articles and essays.
 She currently serves as member of the International Expert Framework, an international working group that is developing general rules and principles of international criminal procedure.

 The student division of the Human Security Law Center enlists the help of its officers to help run and plan the events on campus.
 This year's Board includes: President Kathleen Imbriglia (3L), Vice President Nadia Abramson (2L), Treasurer Kristin Bergman (3L), Assistant Treasurer Joshua Johnson (1L), and Secretary/Publicity Chair Amber Will (1L/MPP).